This article is going to dive into how to make more money as a nurse.

 9. Start a Nursing Blog

-One way you can potentially earn some money and build up your writing portfolio is by starting a nursing blog.
+One way to potentially earn money and build your writing portfolio is by starting a nursing blog.

 How do I become a nurse blogger?

-There are so many ways you could get started and a lot of different platforms you can use.
+There are many ways to get started with blogging, and there are different platforms you can use.

-Start by doing your research about what kind of blog you want and what your goals will be.
+Start by researching what kind of blog you want and what your goals will be.

-Educate yourself on the technical side of things because some platforms are a lot easier to use than others.
+Educate yourself on the technical aspects of the platforms because some are easier to use than others.

-The easiest and quickest way to start is by using a free website platform like Blogger.
+The quickest and easiest way to get started is to use a free website platform like Blogger.

-Once you get the hang of it or decide you want to monetize your site, you can transfer to a paid site like Squarespace or WordPress.
+Once you get the hang of it or decide to monetize your site, you can transfer to a paid platform like Squarespace or WordPress.

 10. Make and Sell Your Craft